OpenSourceEconomics/OpenSourceEconomics.github.io/README.md

 # opensourceeconomics.github.io

-This is the sourse code for the OSE website.
+This is the source code for the OSE website.
 Edit the respective `*.md` files directly.